-(4) Nursing mothers and their kittens may not be housed with other cats.

-(5) One 12 inch by eight inch cat litter pan for every three cats or five kittens may be provided.

-(6) Water and dry food may be available at all times.

-(7) Colony rooms may be equipped with shelves, resting boxes and hiding boxes.
+- (4) Nursing mothers and their kittens should not be housed with other cats. - (5) One 12" x 8" cat litter pan for every three cats or five kittens should be provided. - (6) Water and dry food should be available at all times. - (7) Colony rooms may be equipped with shelves, resting boxes and hiding boxes.

-(8) Stainless steel, fiberglass or other materials that are water resistant and can be cleaned and sanitized may be used.
+(8) Stainless steel, fiberglass or other materials that are water resistant and can be cleaned and sanitized should be used.
 Wood shall not be used.

-(9) Any cat exhibiting aggressive behavior shall be housed individually in its primary enclosure; for the protection of shelter personnel the enclosure shall be marked accordingly.
-[16.24.7.11 NMAC - N, 5/25/2021; A, 11/1/2021]
+(9) Any cat exhibiting aggressive behavior shall be housed individually in its primary enclosure; for the protection of shelter personnel the enclosure should be marked accordingly.
+[16.24.7.11 NMAC - N, xx/xx/xxx]